Battle of Santa Cruz de Tenerife (1797): Current celebration

-Every year in July, the Recreation Gesta July 25 takes place in Santa Cruz de Tenerife, in which soldiers, wearing faithful reproductions of uniforms and weapons of the time, recall the victory of Santa Cruz de Tenerife over British troops.
+Every year in July, the Recreation Gesta July 25 takes place in Santa Cruz de Tenerife, in which reenactors portray the battle.
 In Santa Cruz, where the remains of the ruins of the Castle of San Cristóbal are located, the plaza has a small museum where the cannon that is reputed to have been the one that injured Nelson, El Tigre, is displayed.